Gxwhipp/Fitnite-Topology-Enumeration/README.md

 So to count the number of topologies on a finite set N, one need only to generate all possible NxN matrices of zeros and ones with ones down the diagonal, and check for property (*).
-The FORTRAN program I implemented to do this ran on the University IBM 360/50 and computed f(5)=6942.
+Since there are 2^(n^2-n) different such NxN matrices we have that as an upper bound for the number of topologies that may be defined on a set with n members. he FORTRAN program I implemented to do this ran on the University IBM 360/50 and computed f(5)=6942.
 To do so required generating and testing 1048576 matrices which took about two hours run time.
-To compute f(6) would require generating and testing for property (*) 1024 times as many matrices.

 2.)
 Improvements to Krishnamurthy's Alogorithm